A Guide on How to Be a Good Flatmate

 • Do all the housework alone

-Nevertheless, you should also try and be a good flatmate yourself.
+Set boundaries early on, so both of you know what’s expected.
+Nevertheless, you should also try and be a good roommate yourself.
 Only then will your arrangement work.
+Mutual respect is crucial for maintaining a harmonious living situation.
 Otherwise, you may find yourself looking for a competent man and van in London and packing your items days after you have moved in together.

 One of the most common types of complaints that people have about their housemates is related to noise.
-If you like your music loud and you enjoy parting, you have a few options – either to tone things down a bit or to arrange something like a schedule.
+It is crucial to respect each other’s space by being mindful of noise levels, especially during study or work hours.
+Try to establish quiet hours that suit both of you, especially if one is an early riser and the other a night owl.
+If you like your music loud and you enjoy partying, you have a few options – either to tone things down a bit or to arrange something like a schedule.
 For example, if your flatmate needs to study in the evenings or get up early for work in the morning, blast your music or invite your friends over only on weekends when that won’t be much of a problem for the other person or people in the home.
+Or, simply wear headphones to keep things peaceful.
+Avoid passive-aggressive behavior when dealing with noise issues; direct and transparent communication is key to maintaining a harmonious living environment.

-Even if you are very close your roommate, do not go through their stuff without telling them.
-Give them some space and don’t grill them with numerous questions about their personal life from Day 1.
-If you want to borrow something from them, you first need to ask them.
+Even if you are very close to your roommate, do not go through their stuff or use your roommate’s belongings without telling them.
+Everyone needs their own space to relax and feel comfortable.
+Give them some room and don’t grill them with numerous questions about their personal life from Day 1.
+If you want to borrow something from them, you first need to ask.
+Respect their personal boundaries, and they’ll respect yours.

-Money can get tight sometimes but if you struggle to pay your rent on time every single month or you always find yourself borrowing money from your flatmate, you should probably move to a smaller apartment or to find a place that has a cheaper rent.
+Money can get tight sometimes, which is ok, but if you struggle to pay your rent on time every single month or you always find yourself borrowing money from your flatmate, you should probably think about moving to a smaller apartment or find a place that has cheaper rent, after all you don’t want to be a burden to your friends.
+If you fail to pay your share of utility bills, it can quickly cause tension, so always communicate openly about finances, including paying bills promptly.

 Avoid making a mess, especially in the common rooms and areas such as the bathroom and the kitchen.
+Dirty dishes left in the sink for days can be a quick way to sour a living situation.
 Remember that your roommate is not your mom and that you are not a school student.
 Therefore, don’t expect them to clean after you, wash your dishes or iron your clothes.
 If you want the other person to be organised and neat, serve as an example.